-I have already joined the New York State Life Pass it On Registry – should I sign up for the Donate Life Registry?
+I have already joined the New York State Life Pass it On Registry – should I sign up for the New York State Donate Life Registry?
 What is the difference?

-To ensure that your decision to be an organ, tissue and eye donor is honored, you must sign up for the Donate Life Registry.
-If you joined the Life Pass it On intent registry, your name is not automatically switched to the Donate Life consent registry.
+To ensure that your decision to be an organ, tissue and eye donor is honored, you must sign up for the New York State Donate Life Registry.
+If you joined the Life Pass it On intent registry, your name is not automatically switched to the New York State Donate Life consent registry.

 The Life Pass It on Registry was created in 1999 and records someone's wish to be an organ and tissue donor.
 This is called an intent registry.
 Intent registries require next of kin's consent for donation to proceed in the event of the potential donor's death.